 If you’ve come to admire our town’s natural wonders, there is an array of options at your disposal.
 You can spend the day exploring the Dutch Point Trail system; admiring the breathtaking view of the Hampton Marsh from a roadside lookout; or bird watching from the Spooner Island gazebo.

 If you are a boating enthusiast, consider this: the Kennebecasis River runs through Hampton, a perfect setting for canoeing, kayaking, or boating of any kind.
 Local rentals are available for paddlers or pontoon boat rides.
 If sailing, motor boating, or water sports appeal to you, the Saint John River system can be accessed via the Saint John Marina; the Millidgeville Marina, the Renforth Wharf; or the Belleisle Bay Marina.
 Hampton is ideally situated on the Lower River Passage.

 Our region is dotted with quaint covered bridges, also known as kissing bridges.
 Many are still in use on our picturesque country roads, while others are simply reminders of our province’s rich past.
-You may choose to rent a bicycle from a local shop and explore the many town streets full of historical homes and architecture.
+You may choose to explore the numerous town streets full of historical homes and architecture.
 Many local artisans have their studios nearby, and every spring there is the Kings County Studio Tour.

 Interested in the History of Kings County?
 If so, you should head in to the Kings County Museum, which features things such as the famous Confederation Quilt; the County archives; and permanent and seasonal displays.

 If relaxation and entertainment is more your style, take in a show at Saint John’s renowned Imperial Theatre; go to the movies in Rothesay or Saint John; or bring back memories of your childhood by going to the Sussex drive-in theatre.
 Treat yourself to a great meal at one of our restaurants or outdoor cafés, or a treat from a local bakery or ice cream parlour.